Martin Delany: Pittsburgh

 Delany became involved with Trinity A.M.E.
 Church on Wylie Avenue, which had classes for adults.
 The church was part of the first independent black denomination in the United States, which was founded earlier in the 19th century in Philadelphia.
 Shortly after, he learned classics, Latin and Greek with Molliston M. Clark, who studied at Jefferson College.
 During the national cholera epidemic in 1832, Delany became apprenticed to Dr. Andrew N. McDowell, where he learned contemporary techniques of fire cupping and leeching, then considered the primary techniques to treat most diseases.
 He continued to study medicine under the mentorship of Dr. McDowell and other abolitionist doctors, such as Dr. F. Julius LeMoyne and Dr. Joseph P. Gazzam of Pittsburgh.

 Delany became more active in political matters.
 In 1835, he attended his first National Negro Convention, held annually in Philadelphia since 1831.
 He was inspired to conceive a plan to set up a 'Black Israel' on the east coast of Africa.

+In Pittsburgh, Delany played a central role in numerous civic and anti-slavery groups in the late 1830s and early 1840s.
+He engaged in temperance, literary, and moral reform societies that focused on working toward the advancement of African Americans.
+Delany also aided in constructing resistance to anti-black violence and discrimination in the city.

-In Pittsburgh, Delany began writing on public issues.
-In 1843, he began publishing The Mystery, a Black-controlled newspaper.
+By 1843, Delany began publishing public works.
+Doing so by releasing, The Mystery, a Black-controlled newspaper.
 His articles and other writings were often reprinted in other venues, such as in abolitionist William Lloyd Garrison's The Liberator.
 A eulogy which Delany delivered for Rev. Fayette Davis in 1847 was widely redistributed.
+Delany often brought in metaphors and rhetoric from Freemasonry into his writings.
 His activities brought controversy in 1846, when he was sued for libel by "Fiddler" Johnson, a Black man he accused in The Mystery of being a slave catcher.
 Delany was convicted and fined $650 — a huge amount at the time.
 His white supporters in the newspaper business paid the fine for him.

 While Frederick Douglass and William Lloyd Garrison were in Pittsburgh in 1847 on an anti-slavery tour, they met with Delany.
 In the same year, after a falling-out of sorts occurred between Douglass and The Liberator editor Garrison over the use of violence in the abolition cause and the concept of a strictly African-American-run newspaper, Delany with Douglass conceived of the newspaper developed as the North Star: to give voice to the stories of African Americans from their own accounts.
 They started publication later that year in Rochester, New York, where Douglass was based.
 Douglass handled the editing, printing, and publishing, while Delany traveled to lecture, report, and obtain subscriptions.